 How do you tighten a lockshield valve?

-What is the difference between a lockshield and radiator valve?
+What is the difference between a lockshield and a radiator valve?

 A lockshield valve is one of the three valves used to control the flow of water in a radiator.
 The others are the TRV (thermostatic radiator valve) which is used to control temperature and the bleed valve which is used to expel trapped air.